 Code of Conduct

-All members of SEUK have signed up to a central code of conduct, which provides a clear framework of values and principles that members are expected to follow.
+All members of Sharing Economy UK have agreed to a central code of conduct, which provides a clear framework of values and principles that members are expected to follow.
 This Code of Conduct was designed to enhance the operation, image and reputation of the sharing economy industry.